-The medical ASO isHUSKY A MCOs are responsible for ensuring the provision of an assessment of a child's behavioral health.
-A child may be referred to either the medical ASOMCO or the behavioral health ASO for an inter-periodic screen by a professional who comes in contact with a child outside of the formal health care system.
-The behavioral health ASO is responsible for ensuring the provision of an inter-periodic assessment of a child's behavioral health when a child is referred either directly to a behavioral health provider in the BHP network or to an ASO care manager.
+The Medical ASO isHUSKY A MCOs are responsible for ensuring the provision of an assessment of individuals under the age of twenty-one (21).-a child's behavioral health.
+A child/adolescent may then be referred to either the MedicalMCO or the Behavioral Health ASO for an inter-periodic screen by a professional who comes in contact with a child/adolescent outside of the formal health care system.
+The behavioral health ASO is responsible for ensuring the provision of an inter-periodic assessment of a child's/adolescent's behavioral health when a child/adolescent is referred either directly to a behavioral health provider in the CMAPBHP network or to a Behavioral Health ASO care manager.